dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 # Microsoft Intune App SDK for iOS Developer Guide

 > [!NOTE]
-> You may wish to first read the [Get Started with Intune App SDK Guide](intune-app-sdk-get-started.md), which explains how to prepare for integration on each supported platform.*
+> You may wish to first read the [Get Started with Intune App SDK](intune-app-sdk-get-started.md) article, which explains how to prepare for integration on each supported platform.

 ## Overview